reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 }

 ```
-We use the `Void` class to represent the empty body here.
+Here we are sending `HttpMethod.PUT` as a parameter to the `exchange()` method.
+Since the REST API returns an empty body, we are using the `Void` class to represent the same.

-## Using the Exchange Method for Downloading Large Files
+## Using the Execute Method for Downloading Large Files

+The `execute()` in contrast to the `exchange()` method is the most generalized way to perform a request, with full control over request preparation and response extraction via callback interfaces.

-Now we will use the `execute()` method for downloading large files.
+We will use the `execute()` method for downloading large files.
 The `getForObject()` and `getForEntity()` methods which we saw earlier load the complete response of the REST service in memory.

 This is not desired for downloading large files because it can result in out-of-memory exceptions.
 To handle this problem, we can use the `ResponseExtractor` class as an argument of the `execute()` method of `RestTemplate`.

-The `execute()` method takes a callback parameter for creating the request and a response extractor interface for processing the response as shown in this example:
+The `execute()` method takes a callback parameter for creating the request and a response extractor callback for processing the response as shown in this example:

 ```java
 public class RestConsumer {